Hotlynn2/DATA-ANALYSIS-PYLADIES/README.txt

 3. Highlight at least 5 important questions that you would like to answer in order to provide valuable information to your company so that they can take good business decisions.
 Your questions should include these:
-i) How employment in Construction evolved overtime? ii) How employment in Construction evolved over time, compared to the total employment across all industries? and at least 3 more questions.
+i) How employment in Construction evolved over time, compared to the total employment across all industries? and at least 4 more questions.

-4. Carry out a detailed time series and any other data analysis to answer your questions above.
-Your analysis should be done in Jupiter notebook with sections, headings and comments that aid readability.
-S
-5. Use visualizations to illustrate each answer.
+4. Use visualizations to illustrate each answer.
 Visualizations could be a graph, a combination of graphs or a dashboard.
 Add any necessary details to them, as if these visualizations would be published or presented to external stakeholders.